With all the technology we use every day, virtual presentations have become the norm.

 You may also want to consider having your virtual presentation transcribed for your own personal reference as well as for anyone who was unable to attend the live event.
 Transcription offers an easy way to ensure that no one misses any important details or discussion points.

 In order to ensure that your virtual presentation goes off without a hitch, you should collaborate with your chosen interpreting company ahead of time.
 This means letting them know what you need long before your virtual presentation begins.

 They will be able to help you decide which form of interpreting will best suit your needs.
 They can also help you determine where the interpreter should be positioned and what type of equipment will be necessary.

 Speaking of interpreting equipment, if you’re using any, make sure you test it out first.
 You don’t want to be in the middle of your virtual presentation and then realize the equipment your audience is relying on doesn’t work properly.
 Take the time to test microphones, headsets, screens, projectors, or software long before the presentation begins.

-When you set up professional interpreting services — as well as translation help — ahead of time, you can feel confident that your virtual presentation will go smoothly.
+When you set up professional interpreting services — as well as translation and transcription help — ahead of time, you can feel confident that your virtual presentation will go smoothly.

 Contact us Accredited Language today for professional interpreting and translation services (we’ll even provide the interpretation equipment!).